-Mor Consulting Ltd. is a high tech research and development consultancy owned by Ian Ozsvald based in Brighton (UK), near London.
+Mor Consulting Ltd. is an A.I. focused consultancy offering strategic research and development owned by Ian Ozsvald, based in London (UK).

 Back to top